tiagiron/se_project_aroundtheus/README.md

 ### Description

 This project utilized intermediate and advanced HTML/CSS in order to build a responsive design, from scratch, suitable for desktop and iPhone configurations.
+JavaScript was introduced in order to create a responsive modal box in which the user can edit their profile name and bio.
+JavaScript was also used to refactor the cards and display them from an array rather than as explicit HTML.

 ### Technologies

 HTML/CSS
+JavaScript

 ### Link to GitHub Pages